vicmil-kth-studier/Modsim24_CubeCollision3D/README.md

 Contains the meat of the project. i.e. the physics simulation part

 ### Vicmil_lib
 A library that I have developed to help with graphics, testing and debugging.
-The project is built upon OpenGL and SDL.
+The project is built on top of OpenGL and SDL.

 ### Dependencies
 All the external dependencies of the project, such as other libraries that need to be downloaded if you want to compile everything yourself.
 See Dependencies/README.md for more info